-What the Seventh Circuit Said About Sexual Orientation Discrimination
+R.E.M.’s Pinnacle, A Quarter Century On

 The event, which donated a portion of proceeds to the Hetrick-Martin Institute, was organized to recognize the advocates and fighters, queer, trans, cis, and straight, who have built and continue to build this community by creating healthcare spaces, battling in the courts and the streets, writing poems, and pestering officials.

-Hundreds gather at 2017 Impact Awards to honor diverse group of leaders
+Hundreds gather in Park Slope at 2017 Impact Awards to honor widely diverse group of leaders

 A large contingent from the Bronx Academy of Arts and Dance (BAAD!), the queer-, female-, and people of color-focused arts space in the East Bronx, came to honor writer Charles Rice-González, its co-founder.
 Rice-González, whose 2011 novel “Chulito” won an award from the American Library Association, told the crowd, “I’m proud to be black, I’m proud to be Latino!
 I’m proud to be from the Bronx, I’m proud to be working class!”
 Looking resplendent in a salmon-colored shirt and beautifully fitted black suit, he was easily the best-dressed man in the entire Grand Prospect.

-Rice- González told Gay City News that BAAD! recently began a series called “Courageous Conversations,” where artists, writers, and activists help queer community members build resilience in the post-Trump era.
+Rice-González told Gay City News that BAAD! recently began a series called “Courageous Conversations,” where artists, writers, and activists help queer community members build resilience in the post-Trump era.
 The writer, who teaches English at Hostos Community College, said he is finishing a novel called “The Hearts of Hunts Point” and just embarking on a new book that will be both a memoir and a historical account of queer activism in the Bronx.

 Lisa Cannistraci, co-owner of Henrietta Hudson, gave a fiercely activist speech: “The old concept of intersectionality is more important now than ever!”